Gaurangkarwande/ChexRelNet/README.md

-# ChexRelNet
+# CheXRelNet: An Anatomy-Aware Model for Tracking Longitudinal Relationships between Chest X-Rays

-This is code repo for our MICCAI 2022 paper *CheXRelNet: An Anatomy-Aware Model for Tracking Longitudinal Relationships between Chest X-Rays*, where we introduce a neural model that can track longitudinal pathology change relations between two CXRs.
+This is code repository for the [paper](https://arxiv.org/abs/2208.03873).
+Here we introduce a neural model that can track longitudinal pathology change relations between two CXRs.

 If you find this code, models or results useful, please cite us using the following bibTex:
 ```